KUNJAN6902/MultiClass-Classifier/README.md

 - DecisionTreeClassifier - RandomForestClassifier - XGBClassifier ;
 - HyperParameter Tunning for RandomForestClassifier and XGBClassifier.

-=> Working on this Notebook, To clarify my concepts on Dimensionality Reduction Techniques (PCA and LDA), I underwent research on this topic.
-And, I have noted down my Findings and Understanding regarding this topic in **"Dimensionality Reduction - PCA & LDA.docx".**
+=> Working on this Notebook, To clarify my concepts on Dimensionality Reduction Techniques (PCA and LDA), I researched on this topic.
+And, I have noted down my findings and understanding regarding this topic in **"Dimensionality Reduction - PCA & LDA.docx".**

 **CropClassification LDA.ipynb** - Jupyter notebook contains :